-Osaka tosses racket, loses US Open match to Fernandez, 18
+Osaka weighs another break from tennis after US Open loss

 Chair umpire Alison Hughes did not sanction Osaka then, although later a warning was issued for hitting a ball into the stands.

 More to the point, Osaka was not at her best.
-She left the court with a white towel draped over her head after the second set, then sat in her changeover chair in that same block-out-the-world manner, and never really got her game going the rest of the way.
+She left the court with a white towel draped over her head after the second set, then sat in her changeover chair in that same block-out-the-world manner.

-Fernandez certainly had something to do with that, particularly because of her serve.
+Fernandez, smiling and holding her right fist overhead after the biggest of points, certainly had something to do with the outcome.

 She won 18 of 19 first-serve points — and never faced a break point — in the third set.